activecm/BeaKer/README.md

 Use the `elastic` account to perform your initial login to Kibana.
 Additional user accounts can be created using the Kibana interface.
 The `sysmon-ingest` user account is not allowed to access Kibana.

 The Elasticsearch server will begin listening for connections on port 9200 using HTTPS.
-It expects Sysmon ID 3 Network Events to be published to the ES index `sysmon-%{+YYYY.MM.dd}` using the WinLogBeat schema.
+It expects Sysmon ID 3 Network Events to be published to:
+- WinLogBeats less than v7.17.9: ES index `sysmon-%{+YYYY.MM.dd}`
+- WinLogBeats v7.17.9: ES index `winlogbeat-%{[agent.version]}` via data stream
+- WinLogBeats v8.6.2: Ingest Pipeline `winlogbeat-%{[agent.version]}-routing`
 See the embedded `winlogbeat.yml` file in `./agent/install-sysmon-beats.ps1` for more info.

 The easiest way to begin sending data to the server is to use the automated BeaKer agent installer.